vicariousinc/PGMax/README.md

 # PGMax

-PGMax implements general [factor graphs](https://en.wikipedia.org/wiki/Factor_graph) for discrete probabilistic graphical models (PGMs), and hardware-accelerated [differentiable loopy belief propagation (LBP)](https://en.wikipedia.org/wiki/Belief_propagation) in [JAX](https://jax.readthedocs.io/en/latest/).
+PGMax implements general [factor graphs](https://en.wikipedia.org/wiki/Factor_graph) for discrete probabilistic graphical models (PGMs), and hardware-accelerated differentiable [loopy belief propagation (LBP)](https://en.wikipedia.org/wiki/Belief_propagation) in [JAX](https://jax.readthedocs.io/en/latest/).

 - **General factor graphs**: PGMax supports easy specification of general factor graphs with potentially complicated topology, factor definitions, and discrete variables with a varying number of states.
 - **LBP in JAX**: PGMax generates pure JAX functions implementing LBP for a given factor graph.
 The generated pure JAX functions run on modern accelerators (GPU/TPU), work with JAX transformations (e.g. `vmap` for processing batches of models/samples, `grad` for differentiating through the LBP iterative process), and can be easily used as part of a larger end-to-end differentiable system.

+See our [blog post](https://www.vicarious.com/posts/pgmax-factor-graphs-for-discrete-probabilistic-graphical-models-and-loopy-belief-propagation-in-jax/) and [companion paper](https://arxiv.org/abs/2202.04110) for more details.

 [**Installation**](#installation)
 | [**Getting started**](#getting-started)